SlipknotTN/LLM_exercises/README.md

 ### RAG exercise 1: get answers about 2022 events

-Goal: use Wikipedia 2022 data to customize a chatbot on data not present in the original dataset (the OpenAI models data end in 2021).
+Goal: use Wikipedia 2022 data to customize a chatbot on data not present in the original dataset (the OpenAI models data ends in 2021).

 ### RAG exercise 2 (final project): get answers from a custom dataset